Rhode Island Overtime Laws

 Rhode Island's overtime law covers most workers in the state.
 Much like federal law, the state requires an employer to pay 1.5 times an employee's regular pay rate for any hours worked over 40 in a workweek.
 Employees not covered by state law may receive overtime benefits under the federal Fair Labor Standards Act (FLSA).

-Both state and federal law recognize several types of employees that are exempt from overtime pay.
-Most common exemptions include computer employees, executive, managers whose primary job function is to supervise, administrators, commissioned sales people, and learned professionals such as doctors and lawyers.
+Both state and federal laws recognize several types of employees that are exempt from overtime pay.
+Most common exemptions include computer employees, executives, managers whose primary job function is to supervise, administrators, commissioned salespeople, and learned professionals such as doctors and lawyers.

 Overtime Pay for Holiday and Sunday Work